tanis2000/binocle-c/README.md

 ## Features

 - Cross-platform: macOS, Windows, iOS, Android, Web (Linux planned)
-- OpenGL API (ES 2/3 on mobile platforms)
+- OpenGL API (ES 2/3 on mobile platforms) on all platforms
+- Metal API available on iOS and macOS
 - 2D Sprites
 - Spritesheets (TexturePacker format.
 LibGDX format is in the works)
 - Sprite batching